KarlTDebiec/Scinoephile/docs/_build/html/_sources/development.rst.txt

 - [ ] Add log output to AutoTrainer
 - [ ] Add support for Western characters and punctuation
 - [ ] Add support for more complex identification of spaces between characters
+- [ ] Improve support for traditional Chinese and English

 Compositor Rewrite
 __________________